-In Windows Me, Windows 2000, or Windows 98, click Start, then select Settings, then Control Panel.
+In Windows 2000 or Windows 98, click Start, then select Settings, then Control Panel.
 The Control Panel window opens.
-If you do not see the Power Options or Power Management icon, click view all Control Panel options.

 2 Click/Double-click the Power Options or Power Management icon.
 The Power Options Properties dialog box opens.

 - 3 Select a power scheme from the Power Scheme list. - OR -